aws/neptune-gremlin-client/README.md

 ## Connecting to an IAM auth enabled Neptune database

-When the Gremlin Client for Amazon Neptune connects to an IAM auth enabled database it uses a `DefaultAWSCredentialsProviderChain` to supply credentials to the signing process.
+When the Neptune Gremlin Client connects to an IAM auth enabled database it uses a `DefaultAWSCredentialsProviderChain` to supply credentials to the signing process.
 You can modify this behavior in a couple of different ways.

-To customize which profile is sourced from a local credentials file, use the `iamProfile()` method:
+To customize which profile is sourced from a local credentials file, use the `iamProfile()` builder method:

 ```
 GremlinCluster cluster = NeptuneGremlinClusterBuilder.build()